-One thing’s for certain though: The quicker your A/R or collections step up collection efforts once a bill is past due, the better your chances of collecting.
+One thing’s for certain though: The quicker your A/R or collections team step ups collection efforts once a bill is past due, the better your chances of collecting.

 Commercial Collection Agencies of America data shows your chances of getting paid are: